Alpine ski touring section specific guidelines for the season 2015-2016

 - Skis with touring bindings (downhill and free-heel), poles with wide baskets and climbing skins (coated with glue), Ski crampons.

-- Sunglasses with protective lenses, suntan lotion, lip balm
+- Sunglasses with protective lenses, sunscreen lotion, lip balm, snow mask

 - Wax, space blanket, whistle